rogerpadilla/nukak-website/docs/entities-basic.md

 ---
 weight: 60
+description: This tutorial explain how to define basic entities with the nukak orm.
 ---

 ## Basic entities

-To define a basic `entity`, the following are the essential steps:
+The following are the steps to define a basic `entity`:

 1. Take any class and annotate it with the `@Entity` decorator.
 2. Annotate one of its properties with the `@Id` decorator.